 Alternatively, one can use so-called metaverse systems.
-At present, the widest used metaverse-type examples of 3D virtual space (virtual world) platforms are Second LifeTM [3], offered by Linden Lab, and OpenSimulator (also known as OpenSim[4]), which is an open-source platform largely compatible with Second Life.
-But others are now emerging such as High Fidelity, SpatialOS, Sansar and Sinespace.
+At present, the widest used metaverse-type examples of 3D virtual space (virtual world) platforms are Second LifeTM [3], offered by Linden Lab, and OpenSimulator (also known as OpenSim) [4], which is an open-source platform largely compatible with Second Life.